academyofdata/kafka/README.md

 docker-compose scale kafka=3
 ```
 Once this completes there should be 6 containers running (can be checked with ```docker ps```).
-We can now make use of producer.sh / consumer.sh to write and read messages to a specific topic
+We can now make use of producer.sh / consumer.sh to write and read messages to a specific topic.
+These scripts have been designed as wrappers over the kafka-console-consumer.sh and kafka-console-producer.sh that come with standard Kafka distribution and they will be run in one container (randomly chosen from the three available)

+* producer.sh can receive one or two arguments.
+If one argument is passed; it should be the topic name; if two arguments are passed it will enable keyed messages
+ ./producer.sh msg -> will publish messages in the 'msg' topic
+ ./producer.sh msg key -> will publish messages in the 'msg' topic, each published message should have the form <key>:<message>

+* consumer.sh only has one argument -> the topic it should read from